 - (1) The City recommends all trees in the City shall be allowed to develop into their natural habit of growth and shall not be topped, pleached, or pruned into topiary, espalier, or other unnatural shapes.
-Trees may be structurally pruned to maintain health and vigor by removal of dead, weak, damaged, or crowded limbs, diseased and insect-infested limbs, and branches that rub other branches. - (2) The City highly discourages the over-pruning of palm trees because the removal of green fronds starves the tree of vital nutrients. - (3) ANSI A300 Pruning Standards should be followed by professionals performing work in the city.
-Copies of ANSI A300 are available for review at City Hall. - (4) Copies of ANSI are available for review at City Hall.
+Trees may be structurally pruned to maintain health and vigor by removal of dead, weak, damaged, or crowded limbs, diseased and insect-infested limbs, and branches that rub other branches. - (2) The City highly discourages the over-pruning of palm trees because the removal of green fronds starves the tree of vital nutrients. - (3) ANSI A300 Pruning Standards should be followed by professionals performing work in the city. - a.
+Copies of ANSI A300 are available for review at City Hall.